-Takwela Camp is currently being built by its owner, Remote Africa Safaris.
+Takwela Camp is owned by Remote Africa Safaris.
 This is a fantastic company, a real favourite at YZ, offering some of the most authentic accommodation and experiences in Zambia.
 You could consider combining time at Takwela with a couple of days at Remote’s Mwaleshi Camp, for example – just get in touch with us for more details.
 The price of your stay at Takwela will include accommodation, all meals, a selection of alcoholic and soft drinks, and likely a laundry service too.

 ACCESS & LOCATION: